Ensure that the required system Dependencies are installed.

 Note

-it is time to deploy the COMPSs environment within your current folder:
+If you are using the PyCOMPSs CLI (pycompss-cli), it is time to deploy the COMPSs environment within your current folder:

 $ pycompss init

-Please, be aware that the first time needs to download the docker image from the
+Please, be aware that the first time needs to download the docker image from the repository, and it may take a while.

-Copy and paste the increment code it intoincrement.py.
+Copy and paste the increment code it into increment.py

 Execution

-Now let’s execute increment.py.
+.
 To this end, we will use the

-runcompss script provided by COMPSs:
+script provided by COMPSs:

 $ runcompss -g increment.py